Overview

 We know from feedback from students, parents/carers, further education providers and employers that our Green Pathway has the following impacts:

-• for other students remaining on the Green Pathway is more appropriate.
-They develop into confident young people, often having worked through anxieties around self-perceived failures in learning and communicating and gaining qualifications
+• pupils develop into more confident young people, often having worked through anxieties around self-perceived failures in learning and communicating and gaining qualifications

 • they are more able to access the world around them with reduced support because they have developed the knowledge and skills to do so.
 This could be linked to performing self care, reading and writing, speaking and listening, improvements in their ability to self-regulate behaviour, being able to tell the time, travel confidently and much more

-• our young people are regular attenders - whether at an FE college, Social Enterprise or in a place of work
+• our young people are regular attenders - whether at an FE college or Social Enterprise

 • pupils are willing and more likely to try new experiences as they have had so many opportunities to do so during their time in school